Urbbiz/kcal/README.md

 ![Eco Status](https://img.shields.io/badge/ECO-Friendly-green.svg)

-# Kcal- macros counte rwith some information abaout it , and quiz.
+# Kcal and macros counter with some information abaout it , and quiz.
 ### Website project

 This project is for educational porpuses only.Kcal and macros counter, with some information abaout it , and quiz.